preloader

 Tatra Trail

-Detailed mandatory equipment may change and will ultimately be provided at the main briefing the day before the race.
+The detailed mandatory equipment list may change and will be confirmed at the main briefing the day before the race.

-– Minimum 0.25 liters of fluids at the start – in a backpack, hydration pack, or bottles (it’s recommended to refill fluids at each aid station with no less than 0.25 liters),
+• At least 0.25 liters of fluids at the start – in a backpack, bladder, or bottle(s) (it is recommended to supplement fluids at each aid station with at least 0.25 liters).

-– Race bib provided by the organizer (worn on the front of the body in a visible location),
+• Race number from the organizer (must be pinned to the front of the body in a visible location).

-– Valid ID (national ID card or passport, due to the border zone or crossing requirements),
+• Valid ID or passport (due to the event being in a border zone or requiring crossing the border).

-– Confirmation of payment for personal accident insurance (NNW) covering extreme sports, including rescue operations in Slovakia on August 17, 2024.
+• Proof of payment for accident insurance (NNW) covering extreme sports, participation in the race, and rescue operations in Slovakia on July 26, 2025.

 3